EasyRPG/EV0002/README.md

 EV0002
 ======

-Channel bot in #easyrpg on freenode to provide logs and pizza
+The channel bot in #easyrpg on freenode, provides logs and pizza (and maybe more).